 Over time, you’ll learn more about your lead scoring and which attributes are most important.
 You’ll also add new resources to your website, send new emails, add new properties, and so on as you learn more about your leads.

 If you want the best view of who your most engaged prospects are, you’ll need to update your lead scoring attributes regularly to include your new efforts and score activities proportionally to their conversion likelihood as you collect more data.
+In my fifth blog, I discussed why updating lead scoring is so important.

 Final Thoughts on This Series